ceholden/misc/segment/ipw/README.md

 # IPW Segmentation Helper Scripts

+**UPDATE**: The segmentation program in IPW has been modernized to use GDAL for image input and output and is [available here](https://github.com/ceholden/segment).
+As such, these Bash scripts are no longer useful unless using the older version of `segment` still embedded within IPW.

 ## About

 These two scripts - `batch_segment.sh` and `apply_segment.sh` - wrap the `segment` image segmentation program from the Image Processing Workbench (IPW) toolbox.